varshith15/ins/report/report.md

 As we can see the latency for the slower follower case is lesser than the normal follower case but the difference is very small considering we are dealing with micro seconds here.

-The reason for this is that the leader generally fails receive an ack response for the replication request it sends to slow follower which is expected, In the code as discussed in the Put Query part of the report there is one thread each running parallelly for sending replication requests to each of the follower and if the follower fails to ack the request back to the leader, the thread sending these replication requests to the follower goes into hibernation(Thread sleeps) for a while.
+The reason for this is that the leader generally fails receive an ack response for the replication request it sends to slow follower before the timeout which is expected, In the code as discussed in the Put Query part of the report there is one thread each running parallelly for sending replication requests to each of the follower and if the follower fails to ack the request back to the leader before it timesout, the thread sending these replication requests to the follower goes into hibernation(Thread sleeps) for a while.

 When the thread sending replication requests to the slower node goes into hibernation the load the leader has to push decreases.
 So now it just has to send replication requests to one follower which reduces the total RPCs to send which in turn results in the reduced latencies.